AImissq/tunnelMe-HowTo/README.md

 http://serveo.net/blog/remote-access-to-ssh-servers-using-serveo

-This is another free solution, albeit no option for a custom domain, nut works well http://localhost.run/
+This is another free solution, albeit no option for a custom domain, but works well http://localhost.run/